fhollenbach/RCrashcourse/CourseNotes.md

 </center>

-This is the RStudio program.
-We will work with this program when manipulating, analyzing, or visualizing any data.
+This is the RStudio IDE.
+We will work in RStudio to write code to manipulate, analyze, or visualize data.
+In contrast to other programs, such as Excel or Stata, you can’t really *point and click* to analyze data in R. Instead, we write *code* and then *evaluate* the code.

 Start by looking around in RStudio and try to familiarize yourself with the program.

-You can adjust the appearance (for example, font or background color) if you click on RStudio → Preferences → Appearance.
-(On Mac: Tools → Global Options → Appearance)
+You can adjust the appearance (for example, font or background color) if you click on Tools → Global Options → Appearance)

 ## Getting started with *R* & RStudio